lhoogenraad/cosc349Assignment1/README.txt

 On each web page there is a link to the other web page, be aware that the href attribute of the <a> tag must be something like href="http://127.0.0.1:8080/index.php" and not href="127.0.0.1:8080/index.php", because the latter will not work correctly.

+-----     VM Configuration      -----
+The VM's are configured by the VagrantFile.
+In this file you should find comprehensive documentation on what each line of code is doing.
+The shell scripts define what the VM will do once it has been created and is running.
+These shell scripts should also have some documentation explaining what each line is doing, and will also echo out information about the VM once it is done being set up.

+the two website config files display.conf and upload.conf define the directories to find the php pages to display to the user.
+The sql file dbsetup.sql